Pescarolo 01

-The Pescarolo 01 is the first sports prototype racing car built entirely by French team Pescarolo Sport.
-It is designed to meet the LMP1 and LMP2 regulations for Le Mans Prototypes in the Le Mans Series as well as at the 24 Hours of Le Mans, and replace Pescarolo's previous C60 chassis which had been heavily modified from cars purchased through Courage Compétition.
-The first 01s debuted at the 2007 1000 km of Monza.
+The Pescarolo 01 was the first sports prototype racing car built entirely by French team Pescarolo Sport.
+It had been designed to meet the LMP1 and LMP2 regulations for Le Mans Prototypes in the Le Mans Series as well as at the 24 Hours of Le Mans, and replace Pescarolo's previous C60 chassis which had been heavily modified from cars purchased through Courage Compétition.
+The 01s debut was at the 2007 1000 km of Monza.

 Development

 At the end of 2006, new regulations came into effect for the various series supported by the Automobile Club de l'Ouest (ACO).
 These regulations required extensive changes to the layout of a chassis, leaving many teams to purchase or build new cars as their current cars would be ineligible in 2007.
 Pescarolo Sport at the time was campaigning two Pescarolo C60s, cars which Pescarolo Sport had extensively modified from their origins as Courage C60s a few years prior.
 The C60s however did not meet the 2007 regulations, and team owner Henri Pescarolo chose to become a full constructor for the first time.
 Many features from the C60 were carried over in the design of the 01.

 Unlike the C60, the 01 was intended to be not only used by the Pescarolo Sport team, but also to be sold to customers.
 In order to broaden their customer base, the 01 was designed to meet the regulations of both the LMP1 and LMP2 classes with minor variation required.